cristianCeamatu/JustDogs-react-redux-toolkit/README.md

 ![Hireable](https://img.shields.io/badge/Hireable-yes-success) ![](https://img.shields.io/badge/Mobile--responsive-yes-green) ![](https://img.shields.io/badge/-Microverse%20projects-blueviolet)

-# React calculator.

-> In this project, we were required to build a calculator using the React.js library.
+# Just dogs | Dog breeds catalog

+> The <b>Just Dogs</b> web app presents dogs images and their skills.
+Items can be filtered by the breed group, life span or searched by the breed name.
 > <br>
-> The app is mobile responsive and has keyboard support.
+> The APP is created latest industry standards using React.js and Redux Toolkit
 > <br>
+> API used for fetching data: [TheDogApi](https://thedogapi.com/)
+> <br>
+> The app is fully mobile responsive and tested using Jest and the React Testing Library.
+> <br>

 ## App functionality

+- Users view a catalog of dogs and their breed on the homepage.
-- Users can perform calculations using the mouse or keyboard.
+- Users can change the page number, filter by breed group/life span or search by breed name.
+- Users can click on a image to be routed to the dog show page where they can see their details: temperament, life span, raised for, breed group, height and weight.
+They can click on the Wikipedia link if they are interested to check extra info about the dog.
+- The dog show page contains an other random dogs sections where users can navigate to see other dogs

-## This web app is live, you can check it here: [Live demo](https://react-calculator-microverse.herokuapp.com/)
+## This web app is live, you can check it here: [Live demo](https://justdogs-react.herokuapp.com/)

 ## Screenshot of the app.